Credit Unions VS Banks: Which Is Better For Businesses?

 How Are Banks Regulated?

-In the United States, for instance, banks are supervised by several agencies, including the Federal Reserve, the Office of the Comptroller of the Currency (OCC), and the Federal Deposit Insurance Corporation (FDIC).
+In the United States, banks may be regulated by organizations such as the Federal Reserve, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (OCC).

 What Are Credit Unions?